UI-Research/r4ds-exercises/docs/03-data-visualization.md

 proportional to the number of cases in each group, while `geom_col()` will map directly to the data.

-We can make a simple bar chart using `geom_bar` which will transform the data under the hood:
+Make a simple bar chart using `geom_bar` which will transform the data under the hood: